ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

    -rw-r--r-- 1 nobody nobody 0 Sep 8 15:52 test
    ```

-   **Note:** The files that are created by root have ownership of `nobody:nobody`.
+   >**Note** - The files that are created by root have ownership of `nobody:nobody`.
 To display ownership correctly, `idmapd.conf` needs to be updated with the correct domain settings.
-See “How to implement no_root_squash for NFS” at the bottom of this page.
+See the **How to implement no_root_squash for NFS** section.

 5. Mount the remote share on start.
-To complete the setup, edit the file systems table `/etc/fstab` to add the remote share to the list of entries that will be automatically mounted on startup:
+To complete the setup, edit the file systems table (`/etc/fstab`) to add the remote share to the list of entries that are automatically mounted on startup:

    ```
    (hostname):/(username) /mnt "nfs version" "options" 0 0
    ```

-   Using the instance from the mounting the remote share example, the entry would be:
+   Example

    ```
    nfsdal0501a.service.softlayer.com:/IBM01SV278685_7 /mnt nfs4 defaults,hard,intr 0 0
    ```

-6. Verify that there are no errors with the configuration file.
+6. Verify that the configuration file has no errors.

    ```
    # mount -fav